jd/pifpaf/README.rst

 .. _integration testing: https://en.wikipedia.org/wiki/Integration_testing

-How it works under the wood
+How it works under the hood
 ===========================

 Pifpaf will start the asked daemon as current UNIX user, the data file of the